catalyst-team/classification/README.md

 ## 4. Results
 All results of all experiments can be found locally in `WORKDIR`, by default `catalyst.classification/logs`.
-For example results of experiment `catalyst.classification/logs/logdir-191010-141450-c30c8b84` contain:
+Results of experiment, for instance `catalyst.classification/logs/logdir-191010-141450-c30c8b84`, contain:

 #### checkpoints
 *  The directory contains all checkpoints: best, last, also of all stages.